-The distribution on Omega OP Units is equal to the dividend on Omega's common stock.
+Distributions per Omega OP Unit are equal to the per share dividend on Omega's common stock.
 Omega is required each year to distribute to its stockholders at least 90% of its REIT taxable income after certain adjustments.
-Future distributions will be determined by Omega's Board of Directors, in its sole discretion, based on actual and projected financial condition, liquidity and results of operations, cash available for distributions, cash reserves as deemed necessary for capital and operating expenditures, financing covenants, if any, and the distributions that may be required to maintain Omega's status as a REIT.
+Future distributions will be determined by the Board, in its sole discretion, based on actual and projected financial condition, liquidity and results of operations, cash available for distributions, cash reserves as deemed necessary for capital and operating expenditures, financing covenants, if any, and the distributions that may be required to maintain Omega's status as a REIT.